aiven/devportal/docs/tutorials/talk-to-kafka.rst

 For an Aiven for Apache Kafka service, you can create the topic from the Aiven console.
 From the **Topics** tab or the Kafka service overview page, click **Add topic**.
 Give the topic a name ``demo-topic``.
 Click **Add topic**.
-Once this topic is created, we can see that the number of partitions is 1.
+Once this topic is created, we can see that the default number of partitions is 1.

 The concept of consumer group and consuming messages on Kafka
 ------------------------------------------------------------------